deltatraced/delta-trace/lan/docs/2025/001 Note Entry Header Meanings.md

 You made it!
 Not sure if through the spawner or by coming linearly through the file from the HowTos section...

-So this is where we write about our concepts.
+So this is where we write about our concepts, research, open-ended debugging sessions...

 Investigations are more open-ended and they may even involve some operative actions.
-For example...
+In that case, we can spawn some tasks like...

 2025-08-12 Wk 33 Tue - 13:38